dpsframework/dpsframework.org/_posts/2011-04-11-markdown-syntax_en.md

 ---
-layout: note
+layout: post
+ref: manualMD

-title:  "Markdown-Syntax Manual"
+title:      'Markdown-Syntax Manual'
+headtitle:  'Markdown-Syntax Manual'
+shorttitle: 'Jackques Distler (2011)'
+author:     'Jackques Distler'

+department: 'Physics Department, University of Texas, Austin, Texas 78712.'

+date:  2012-04-16 01:48:44 +0100
 lang:  en
-idiom:  us-EN
+idiom:  en_EN

-imagepath:  'assets/imgs/'
+imagepath:  '/assets/imgs/'
 images:
-  -  'dpsframework4areas.png'
+  -  'Engineering-25.png'

 menu:  false
-ref: manualMD
-author: Jackques Distler
-date:   2012-04-16 01:48:44 +0100
-tags: infront featured
 categories: drafts
-lang: en
-translate: false
+toc: true

 ---

 >  Posted by [Sirthias][1] at GitHub.
 The original can be located here: Professor [Jacques Distler][3], at Physics Department, University of Texas, Austin, Texas 78712.
 This document and the [MARUKU][2] Project were forked and studied.
 It was also used to [Translation of HTML entities to LaTeX][4].
 Other tools oriented to conversion of HTML to Markdown, are available at [Mr.42][5].